narfindustries/http-garden/README.md

 | iis_proxy | no |
 | openbsd_relayd | no |

-### Rationale
+### Omissions

-The following are explanations for notable omissions from the Garden:
+The following are explanations for a few notable omissions from the Garden:
 | Name | Rationale |
 | [unicorn](https://yhbt.net/unicorn.git/) | Doesn't support connection reuse, and uses the same parser as `yahns`. |
 | [SwiftNIO](https://github.com/apple/swift-nio) | Uses `llhttp` for HTTP parsing, which is already covered by `node_stdlib`. |